AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

    - All requests from the previous iteration's public inputs excluding the top one.
    - All requests present in the app circuit's public inputs, appended to the above in **reverse** order.

+   > Ensuring the chronological execution of call requests is vital, requiring them to be arranged in reverse order.
+This becomes particularly crucial when calling a contract deployed earlier within the same transaction.

 #### Verifying the constant data.

 It verifies that the constant data matches the one in the previous iteration's public inputs.